panjf2000/ants/README.md

 ## Benchmarks

 <div align="center"><img src="https://user-images.githubusercontent.com/7496278/51515466-c7ce9e00-1e4e-11e9-89c4-bd3785b3c667.png"/></div>
- In that benchmark-picture, the first and second benchmarks performed test cases with 1M tasks and the rest of benchmarks performed test cases with 10M tasks, both in unlimited goroutines and `ants` pool, and the capacity of this `ants` goroutine-pool was limited to 50K.
+ In this benchmark-picture, the first and second benchmarks performed test cases with 1M tasks and the rest of benchmarks performed test cases with 10M tasks, both in unlimited goroutines and `ants` pool, and the capacity of this `ants` goroutine-pool was limited to 50K.

 - BenchmarkGoroutine-4 represents the benchmarks with unlimited goroutines in golang.

 - BenchmarkPoolGroutine-4 represents the benchmarks with a `ants` pool.

-The test data above is a basic benchmark and more detailed benchmarks are about to be uploaded later.

 ### Benchmarks with Pool